While mindlessly procrastinating on Facebook the other day, I found this repulsive image:

 The discussion on twerking is an interesting one and I’m on the fence.
 But for now I’ll say this: there’s nothing inherently wrong with twerking.
 It’s a dance that requires skill and technique.

-Yes, it’s sexual—so is Tango, which has origins related to prostitution.
+Yes, it’s sexual—so is tango, which has origins related to prostitution.
 So was the Can-can when it first came out.
 Even the belly dance and African dance classes I took as a child can be viewed as sexual when taken out of context.
-In the past, these dances were often frowned upon because they originated from marginalized groups.
-The views of dances are often directly related to the privileged classes’ views of the working class and/or ethnic groups.
+In the past, these dances were frowned upon because they originated from marginalized groups.
+The views of dances like tango and twerking are often directly related to the privileged classes’ views of the working class and/or ethnic groups.

 Also, we should watch the way we police women’s creative expression—it’s not a crime to be sexual.